Peakbagging Page for Heather Hasch

 Personal Climb Logs

-The links below take you to dynamically generated lists of John Hasch's peakbagging activity.
+The links below take you to dynamically generated lists of Heather Hasch's peakbagging activity.

-- Ascent List: List of John Hasch's hikes, climbs, summits, and attempts.
+- Ascent List: List of Heather Hasch's hikes, climbs, summits, and attempts.

 - Peak List: List of distinct summits attained, with peak statistics.
 Includes a peak's "Personal Isolation".

-- List of Lists: Peakbagging Lists that John Hasch is pursuing, showing progress for each list by number and percent of peaks climbed.
+- List of Lists: Peakbagging Lists that Heather Hasch is pursuing, showing progress for each list by number and percent of peaks climbed.

 - Trip Report Index: Same as the main climb list, but only showing climbs with trip reports and/or GPS Tracks.